Safe House in London

 Katie raised a photograph of her teenage looking mother sitting outside in the grass.
 She looked away from the camera at Aunt Willow.
 A large smile adorned her beautiful face.

-Katie turned the photo over which read: Me and Willow, 1997.
+Katie turned the photo over.
+At the bottom left corner of the photo, written with black ink read: Me and Willow, 1997.

 Liam picked out another photograph from the pile and ran his finger over the faces of his parents.
 "Look!
 Mommy's sitting on Daddy!"
 Liam giggled showing Katie.
 "Look Katie!
 She's squishing him!"

 With a small sad smile, Katie could recall frequently seeing her mother sitting on her father's lap just like in this photograph.
-Turning over the photograph, it was another photo which read: Me and my Love in the library, 1998.
+Turning over the photograph.
+There was another inscription.
+Katie recognised the feminine handwriting from the last photo and read the inscription: Me and my Love in the library, 1998.

-Digging her hand deeper into the box, Katie took out a manilla folder and looked at it brushing off its dust.
+Digging her hand deeper into the box, Katie took out a manila folder and looked at it brushing off its dust.

 Rolling her eyes with impatience, Katie looked at Liam, "It's a folder you dingus."